smartcontractkit/external-adapters-js/README.md

 - [`packages/targets`](./packages/targets): adapters for writing data
 - [`packages/composites`](./packages/composites): chaining multiple adapters for advanced functionality

+Note that each adapter may have required environment variables.
+Please see the respective adapter folder for more information.

 Two ways to run them locally are:

 #### HTTP server